 Paternoster

-What is a paternoster or circulating storage system?
+What is a paternoster or carousel storage system?

 Paternoster or carousel storage system: not only in demand as an elevator, but also ideal for storing small parts

 Anyone who took a step into offices or administrative buildings in the 1980s or 1990s will be familiar with the so-called paternoster elevator.
-This is also the origin of the unflattering description "civil servant lifter".
-But first things first: the paternoster is a classic passenger circulating elevator, typically accommodating up to two people per cabin.
+The paternoster is a classic passenger circulating elevator, typically accommodating up to two people per cabin.
 The special feature of this elevator system is the fact that the individual cabins (suspended on chains) can be controlled in continuous rotation.
-One and the same elevator car constantly switches between two elevator shafts by means of turning point pulleys - one time it goes up, another time it goes down again.
+One and the same elevator cabin constantly switches between two elevator shafts by means of turning point pulleys - it goes up and then down again in the other shaft.

 What does the paternoster have to do with intralogistics?
 Quite a lot, as proLogistik will explain in more detail.
 But first, let's take a look at the basics of the paternoster elevator before we explain the logistical components.

-The term as such is derived from Latin and means "our father"; over the course of time, it was mainly used by miners to describe circular elevators, which are similar to rosary beads in their arrangement.
-The paternoster elevator is designed so that people can travel quickly across individual floors in both directions without waiting.
+The term as such is derived from Latin and means "our father".
+Over time, it was mainly used by miners to describe circular elevators, which are similar to rosary beads in their arrangement.
+The paternoster elevator is designed such that people can travel quickly across individual floors in both directions without having to wait.
 A look at the transportation speed per person in particular makes it clear why this principle was increasingly used in public buildings, especially in the post-war years.

 However, paternoster elevators were only put into operation in West Germany until 1974, and only around 200 paternosters still exist in Germany due to fire safety regulations and other rules.
 However, the principle is ideal for handling small parts, as we will explain in more detail in the next section.

-The paternoster storage system (PNL): A vertical carousel for maximum performance in a limited space
+The paternoster storage system: a vertical carousel for maximum performance in a limited space

 Shelving systems such as the paternoster can be tailored to the specific needs of the company, for example specifically for card index boxes or as a tiered paternoster for dispatch handling.
 It would also be conceivable to design the rail guide horizontally (so-called silo paternoster) in order to fully utilize storage space as far as possible.